Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

 # Tripal 2 to 3 Migration - Condensed
 This will be ***the*** document to follow along if you just want to do the migration.
 No fluff!
-It was most recently tested with:
- - the "new codebase" (circa late February 2020)
- - a slightly older database dump (July 30, 2019, md5:
- `77966af4479af6a1dd1b6510d61e2c70`)
- - ElementaryOS (Basically Ubuntu)

 ### Table of Contents
 1) [Pre-migration scripts](#1-pre-migration-scripts)
 2) [Pre-migration manual steps](#2-pre-migration-manual-steps)